 Heart Rate Control Programmes

 Measuring your heart rate is the surest indicator of progress and proper intensity.
 Everyone has a target heart rate, based on age, for which they should train.
 Too high a heart rate and you risk injury, too low and you will not achieve your goals.
 The best treadmills will actually adjust the speed and or incline while measuring your heart rate to make sure you stay within your range.
-This is known as a heart rate controlled programme and is very different to a heart rate display which only measures and displays your heart rate on the console and does not offer any interactivity.
-To achieve this interactivity you simply punch in your desired heart rate and the treadmill will automatically respond accordingly throughout your workout.
+Known as a heart rate controlled programme and is very different to a heart rate display.
+Which only measures and displays your heart rate on the console and does not offer any interactivity.
+To achieve this interactivity you simply punch in your desired heart rate.
+The treadmill will automatically respond accordingly throughout your workout.

 Pre-set and Custom Programmes.

 One of the most common reasons a person quits a training programme is boredom.
 Having a treadmill with a range of programmes will help keep each workout fresh and varied.
 Being able to customize a programme to your specific needs is also a great feature.
 Another consideration is the science behind the programmes.
 Manufacturers of quality treadmills do a lot of research into making sure the programmes are safe and effective.

 This is a way of storing data for individual users and ideal for families and workout partners.
 The treadmill will remember your workouts and you can basically build up a database of workout information.
 It then creates custom workouts based on your personal preferences and goals.
 It will even allow you to compete against yourself.